 Many women with endometriosis have chronic pain in the pelvic area (the lower part of the trunk of the body).
+Chronic pelvic pain lasts more than 6 months and is not necessarily related to menstruation.
 The pain is often a severe cramping that occurs on both sides of the pelvis, radiating to the lower back and rectal area and even down the legs.
 The pain may be continuous or it may come and go.
 Pain tends to worsen over time.

 The severity of the pain varies widely and does not appear to be related to the extent of the endometriosis itself.
-In other words, a woman can have very small or few implants and have severe pain, while those with extensive endometriosis may have very few signs of the disorder except for infertility.
-Large cysts can rupture and cause very severe pain at any time.
+In other words, a woman can have very small or few implants and have severe pain, while some women with extensive endometriosis may have very few signs of the disorder except for infertility.
+Large cysts (endometriomas) can rupture or leak and cause very severe pain at any time.

 Because endometriosis symptoms do not always appear, or may be caused by other conditions, a diagnosis cannot be based on symptoms alone.
 Laparoscopy, an invasive diagnostic procedure, is the only definitive method for diagnosing endometriosis.
 However, a trial using a hormonal drug may be used to confirm or rule out endometriosis.